2.5 Data Types and Type Annotations

 In C, int x = 42;

-typically yields a 32-bit integer, but the exact size can vary by platform.
+typically yields a 32-bit integer, though the size can vary by platform.
 C99 introduced stdint.h

 ), similar to Rust’s explicit-width types.